Kevin McHugh: Finn Harps

 Despite the relegation of Finn Harps from the League of Ireland Premier Division, McHugh finished third highest scorer in the 2005 season with 13 goals.
-He attracted the attention of other clubs, including Shelbourne and Bohemian, before the beginning of the 2006 season.
+He attracted the attention of other clubs, including Shelbourne and Bohemians, before the beginning of the 2006 season.
 Only Brendan Bradley has scored more goals than McHugh for Finn Harps.
 In his first spell at the club, the Killea man scored 122 goals in 248 games for Harps and was top scorer for the club in six successive seasons from 2000/01 until he left Finn Park in 2005.
 He was top scorer in the First Division three times in a row with Harps.

 Linfield

-Kevin McHugh signed a two and a half-year contract with Linfield in January 2009.
+McHugh signed a two-and-a-half-year contract with Linfield in January 2009.
 Kevin scored his first Linfield goal on his first start with a last gasp winner at home to Institute.
 He had a setback at the start of the next season, with a serious hamstring injury.
 This left him sidelined for over 4 months, never recovered and left and returned to Finn Park for their preseason.